temporalio/edu-102-java-code/exercises/testing-code/README.md

 1. Edit the `TranslationWorkflowTest.java` file in the `src/main/test/java/translationworkflow` directory
-2. Uncomment the import on line 6
-3. Remove `IGNORE` from the function name on line 10 (this was added so the test didn't run in the earlier parts of this exercise, since the function name must begin with `Test` to be recognized as a test)
-4. Add assertions for the following conditions
+4. Add assertions for the following conditions to the `testSuccessfulTranslation` test
-   * The `HelloMessage` field in the result is `Bonjour, Pierre`
+   * The `helloMessage` field in the result is `Bonjour, Pierre`
-   * The `GoodbyeMessage` field in the result is `Au revoir, Pierre`
+   * The `goodbyeMessage` field in the result is `Au revoir, Pierre`
 5. Save your changes
-6. Run `go test`.
+6. Run `mvn test`.
 This will fail, due to a bug in the Workflow Definition.
 7. Find and fix the bug in the Workflow Definition
-8. Run the `go test` command again to verify that you fixed the bug
+8. Run the `mvn test` command again to verify that you fixed the bug

 There are two things to note about this test.

-First, the test completes in under a second, even though the Workflow Definition contains a `workflow.Sleep` call that adds a 15-second delay to the Workflow Execution.
+First, the test completes in a few seconds, even though the Workflow Definition contains a `Workflow.Sleep` call that adds a 30-second delay to the Workflow Execution.
 This is because of the time-skipping feature provided by the test environment.

-Second, calls to `RegisterActivity` near the top of the test indicate that the Activity Definitions are executed as part of this Workflow test.
+Second, calls to `registerActivitiesImplementations` near the top of the test indicate that the Activity Definitions are executed as part of this Workflow test.
 As you learned, you can test your Workflow Definition in isolation from the Activity implementations by using mocks.
 The optional exercise